d1aboilik/termint-wifi/README.md

 1. Clone or download this repository.
 2. Use the prebuilt [gerber archive](kicad_board/gerber/termint_wifi.zip) to print the pcb.
 Any chinese manufacturer (JLPCB, ALLPCB, PCBWAY, etc.) can fabricate a copy for a couple dollars.
 Really, it's dirt cheap.
 3. Once you got the pcb and the few listed components, assemble termint-wifi by hand soldering, no special tool needed.
-4. Upload the desired code (from the list or your own) to the selected Wemos using esptool or other similar software, and put it in the socket.
+4. Upload the desired code (from the list or your own) to the selected Wemos using [esptool](https://github.com/espressif/esptool) or other similar software, and put it in the socket.
 5. Mount the board in the target machine's chassis, wire up the listed connections, apply power.
-6. Based on the code you use, connect to the board over WiFi and test the access to your RS-232 port.
+6. Based on the code you use, connect over WiFi and test the access to your RS-232 port.

 *The uploaded board fits perfectly on the side of an Antec ISK600M chassis.
 Resize the pcb in KiCAD as needed.*